Not Accepting Guests

 Aida in Sarajevo, Bosnia

 Zala from Berlin, Germany

 Irene from Palo Alto, California

 Alex in Dnepropetrovsk, Ukraine

 Chris in Athens, Greece

-To sum things up, I've couchsurfed roughly 118 nights in 28 countries.
+To sum things up, I've couchsurfed with around 70 hosts in 30 countries.
 I spent my 23rd birthday couchsurfing, and my host made me a cake; a few months later, I ran into somebody I had met that night on the other side of the country.
 I've been interviewed on a Polish radio station about my couchsurfing experiences.
 Couchsurfing has lead me to some cool people and helped me do some awesome things.
 I'm looking forward to what awaits in the future.

 I'm really interested in anything having to do with geography.
 I love learning about new places.
 I love maps.
 If you bring me a map of where you're from (like a subway map or a map of touristy places), I'll hang it up on my wall and give you a big hug.

 It's always fun meeting people from all over the world and sharing experiences and stories.